-10 Best Free Proxy/VPN Apps For Android 2017
+10 Best Free Proxy/VPN Apps For Android 2022

 Free VPN Proxy offers over 160 servers for free.
 It is a completely free app, there are no hidden charges.
 The user interface reminds me of Windows XP, in a good way!

-If you want a high-speed connection, you should select a VPN server which has low ping time (<100ms) and minimum total users (use the sort feature).
+If you want a high-speed connection, you should select a VPN server that has a low ping time (<100ms) and minimum total users (use the sort feature).

 Screenshots:

-Note: Update: I have also included the best proxy apps for iPhone, Windows, and Chrome in this article.
-You can use the links below to go there: